Richardaeld/cola-vending-machine/README.md

         + user
             + id (params)
     + Returns:
-        + The id of the deleted user in a string
+        + The id of the deleted user in a string.
     + Restricted:
         + Yes, admin
     + Path: